 rspec * Testing is always important when building software, but doubly so when writing an API since we can use tests to generate documentation.

-dox * Generates documentation from rspec tests in api blueprint format.
+dox * Generates documentation from the RSpec tests in the API Blueprint format.

-You can generate documentation from your controller or request specs, and it's very important that you cover all the possible cases and return codes e.g. a valid response, response when there are errors and any other outcome of the action.
-Also document pagination, enumerations, filtering parameters, sorting parameters and anything else that may be used to refine the results of the API call.
+You can generate documentation from your controller or request specs.
+It's very important that you cover all the possible cases and return codes, e.g., a valid response, response when there are errors, and any other outcome of the action.
+Also, document pagination, enumerations, filtering parameters, sorting parameters, and anything else that may be used to refine the results of the API call.

-Take special care to document crucial parts of your API like authentication and session management.
+Take special care to document crucial parts of your API, such as authentication and session management.

-Documentation generation should be a part of the Continuous Integration process, so that you can be sure your documentation is always up to date.
-You can use a service like apiary to host the documentation.
+Generating documentation should be a part of the Continuous Integration process so that you can be sure your documentation is always up-to-date.
+You can use a service like Apiary to host the documentation.

-APIs must be versioned from the start, that way in case of large changes clients can still use the older version of the API while adjusting their application to the new API specification.
-Otherwise if the API is not versioned, changes to the API would break clients applications frequently and the client would have to take a lot of care in tracking the changes.
+APIs must be versioned from the start.
+In that way, in case of large changes, clients can still use the older version of the API while adjusting their application to the new API specification.
+Otherwise, if the API is not versioned, changes to the API would break the client's applications frequently, and the client would have to take a lot of care to track the changes.

-Namespace different API versions in the URL e.g.
+Namespace different API versions in the URL, e.g., a new version of

-api/v2/resource, and make sure that your application code e.g. your controllers, serializers, tests and documentation are also namespaced.
+api/v2/resource.
+Also, make sure that your application code, that is, your controllers, serializers, tests, and documentation are also namespaced.

-It's often possible that the results of the API call are huge e.g. hundreds of thousands of records, and that's impractical if the client only needs a small part of the results.
-That's why we can limit the amount of results returned with pagination, which allows the client to choose which part of the results they want to see in the request e.g results 500-600 out of 10000.
+It's often possible that the API call provides a huge number of results—it could be hundreds of thousands of records.
+That's impractical if the client needs only a small part of the results.
+That's why we can limit the number of results returned with pagination, which allows the client to choose which part of the results they want to see in the request, for example, results 500-600 out of 10000.

-Pagination is required for every index action, and should be described in the documentation with information like which query parameters are used, what the default and max page size is, etc.
+Pagination is required for every index action, and should be described in the documentation with information on which query parameters are used, what the default and max page size is, etc.

 HTTP headers and status codes

-In case the JSON API standard is used clients must set the
+If the JSON API standard is used, clients have to set the

 application/vnd.api+json in their request headers.
-Otherwise when using the JSON format
+In other cases, when using the JSON format,

 application/json will suffice.